EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Experiments

-\textbf{Generalizability of Expression Control.} As depicted in Fig. \ref{fig:prompt}, prompts can be customized to meet diverse requirements while expressions are stably governed by the expression template.
-Notably, an appropriate prompt will further enhance the vividness of expressions, and a conflicting prompt only slightly affects expressions, as demonstrated in the last two columns of Fig. \ref{fig:prompt}.
-Moreover, the third and fourth columns of Fig. \ref{fig:ICA} demonstrate that the identity and expression branch can independently perform their respective functions, enhancing the flexibility of facial control.
+\textbf{Decoupled identity and expression.} As shown in Fig. \ref{fig:ICA}, the third and fourth columns demonstrate that the identity and expression branch can take effect independently, enhancing the flexibility of facial control.

+\textbf{E-Adapter as the expression extractor}.
+The expression embedding from our method can be generalized to expression-related tasks.
+Specifically, we evaluate the expression module of the E-Adapter on the expression recognition task following the classic method DLN \cite{Zhang2021Learning}.
+Our method exhibits powerful expression recognition capabilities (88.7 \textit{vs} DLN’s 86.4 in the RAF-DB benchmark \cite{RAF}), demonstrating its efficacy as a robust expression extractor.

+\textbf{Generalization to other architecture}.
+In the main experiment, considering generalizability of method and fair comparison with the SD1.5-based animation methods (\eg, XPortrait \cite{xie2024xportrait}, FaceAdapter \cite{han2024faceadapter}), we simply injected condition information via the attention mechanism, which is similar to IP-Adapter \cite{ye2023ipa}.
+As shown in Tab. \ref{tab:compare_portrait}, by directly utilizing the CIEP100k dataset and ICA, our method is seamlessly adopted to InstantID \cite{wang2024instantid} and achieves substantially more detailed expression control.